TusharDahibhate/ATV_ON_RAILS-propertymanagement/README.md

 Few things to note:
 1. Admin can not create houses or inquiries, but he can edit and destroy them.
     Letting admin create houses causes instability with other operations (like: Where should interested list be shown? and similar functionalities)
-2. Interest in house and inquiries can be posted by house hunter while seeing an individual house.
+2. Interest in house and inquiries can be posted by house hunter while looking at an individual house.
+He can opt out of being interested in the house from same page.
 3. If a user registers for househunter and realtor with same email but different passwords, the latest password entered will be used.